parvezs27/Tableau_Sales_Dashboards/README.md

 - The calculated field "Min/Max" was created for sales, profit and quantity, in order to return the value for the rows where the metric value is either maximum or minimum in the given window.
 This will allow us to highlight the maximum and minimum values on the chart.

-After formatting, below are our final KPI charts:
+After formatting, our final KPI charts are below:

 ![image](https://github.com/user-attachments/assets/96c598a4-2d34-4254-b07c-514071f72022)
 *Image 3.
 KPI Charts*

-The BAN's clearly depict the KPI value, the percent difference is shown between the current and previous year as well as the sparklines to depict the difference in trends between the years.
+The BAN's clearly depict the KPI value, the percent difference is shown between the current and previous year, the sparklines showcase the difference in trends between the current and previous year, and, the orange and blue dots represent the months with the lowest and highest value of the particular KPI respectively.
 Axes, tick marks, titles, gridlines and the names of other months have been omitted to reduce cluttering and distraction.

 ## Bar in Bar Charts